projectsforstudents2022/Real_Fake_Image_Classification/README.md

 ## Directly Run (Command Line)
 1. Download this repository and extract the file
-2. Download this folder and copy to the repository folder https://drive.google.com/drive/folders/1r1zDgLMC1MVYgqRwEzb3vTyeLnEilx9G?usp=sharing
+2. Download this file(model.h5) and copy to the model folder https://drive.google.com/drive/folders/1r1zDgLMC1MVYgqRwEzb3vTyeLnEilx9G?usp=sharing

 3. Write fallowing commands on terminal